 What Are Special Damages And What Could I Claim?

-When personal injury claims are successful, the claimant will either be offered a settlement by the defendant (in the case of out of court settlements), or they will be awarded a settlement by the court.
+When company car accident claims are successful, the claimant will either be offered a settlement by the defendant (in the case of out of court settlements), or they will be awarded a settlement by the court.
 The overall amount of compensation won will comprise of potentially several different kinds of damages.

 Special damages – for financial and other ad-hoc losses:

-- Travel costs – to reimburse you for out of pocket travel expenses to deal with your claim, or to have your injuries treated.
+- Travel costs – to reimburse you for out of pocket travel expenses to deal with accident injury claims, or to have your injuries treated.

 - The cost of care – if you had to employ a nurse to care for you at home.